Migrating user data

 Pass each application user group's name, slug, and authentication settings into Stytch create Organization API endpoint.

-• Configure an Organization's auth settings to control approved authentication methods, allowed email domains, invites, MFA, JIT provisioning, SSO connections, and more.
+- Configure an Organization's auth settings to control approved authentication methods, allowed email domains, invites, MFA, Just-in-Time (JIT) Provisioning, SSO connections, and more.
 See the managing Organization settings guide for more information.

 curl --request POST \